braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns.md

 tool: Campaigns
 page_type: landing
 description: "This landing page is home to resources on building your campaigns.
-Here you can find resources on how to set up your campaign and the different options available."
+Here you can find resources on how to create a campaign, time-cased functionalities, campaign scheduling, targeting, conversion, and more."

 guide_featured_title: "Section Articles"
 guide_featured_list: